 Is your credit not feeling quite right?
 If so, it may be overdue for an annual checkup.
-Fortunately, a thorough exam doesn't involve expensive co-payments or booking an appointment with a hard-to-reach specialist: This Rx is strictly DIY.
-(Download your own "Credit card checkup list")
+Fortunately, a thorough exam doesn’t involve an appointment with a hard-to-reach specialist: This Rx is strictly DIY.

 1. Access your reports